-- Innovate Rail Trail: The City is creating a multi-use path along the rail corridor from Lomas Boulevard to the Rail Yards, and improving pedestrian crossings between downtown and east downtown. - ART: ART is a 9-mile Bus Rapid Transit route that services the City and runs through the core of Downtown.
+- Albuquerque Rail Trail: The City is creating a multi-use path and linear park along the rail corridor from Lomas Boulevard to the Rail Yards, and improving pedestrian crossings between downtown and east downtown. - ART: ART is a 9-mile Bus Rapid Transit route that services the City and runs through the core of Downtown.
 ART will improve the public transit network and encourage walkability and commercial investment along the route.